What is this about?

 Timetable and the ministry responsible for the reform

 On 15 April 2019, the EU adopted a new directive on copyright and related rights in the Digital Single Market, which must be incorporated into Finnish legislation in 2021 at the latest.
 The draft of the government’s proposal was open for consultation from 1 October to 3 November 2021.
-According to current information, the government’s draft proposal will be presented in December 2021.
+The government’s draft proposal was presented to the parliament in April 2022.

 Amendments to the Finnish Copyright Act caused by the Directive on Copyright in the Digital Single Market are being prepared by the Ministry of Education and Culture.
 In addition to the Education and Culture Committee, the matter is likely to be discussed in the Legal Affairs Committee, the Constitutional Law Committee, the Transport and Communications Committee and the Commerce Committee.